Breastfeeding Without Tears: A Nurse-Guided, Stress-Free Guide for New Moms

 • Mental recovery: Rest helps your brain adjust to motherhood and regulate stress.

-Affiliate Tip: A cooling gel seat cushion or memory foam nursing pillow can make sitting or feeding more comfortable while your body recovers.
+Tip: A comfortable cushion or nursing pillow can make sitting or feeding more comfortable while your body recovers.
 Small physical comforts often lead to big emotional relief.

 Section 3: Realistic Ways to Rest (Even With a Newborn)